What is Legislative Affairs?

 Process for Legislative Change

-Amendments Initiated by the Department: Citywide Policy planners engage in long-range planning with the community that may result in comprehensive plans and amendments to the City's codes.
-In addition, legislative changes may be initiated by the Commission or the Department and advanced by the legislative team.
+- Amendments Initiated by the Commission: Citywide Policy planners engage in long-range planning with the community that may result in comprehensive plans and amendments to the City's codes.
+In addition, legislative changes may be requested by Members of the Commission or the Department Director and advanced by the legislative team.
+In these examples, a majority vote of the Commission is required to “initiate” the proposed Ordinance so that it may be considered for approval at a later Commission hearing.
 If approved by the Planning Commission, the proposed Ordinances are forwarded for hearing before the Board of Supervisors.

 Developing Legislative Changes